NPQ in Leading Teacher Development

 - Join a passionate network striving for educational equality.

-- DfE scholarship funding available to state funded schools in England.
+- DfE funding available to all state school teachers and lead mentors.

 Create professional learning opportunities for all staff in your school.